grommunio/grommunio-documentation/kb/sqlite.rst

 the database file.
 It will repair structural problems (as far as it is able to) at the SQLite level, but the recovered data may still contain logical problems as a whole, e.g. two users with the same ID.

-By default, foreign key constraints are by turned off for the sqlite command-line interface. *Do* check what the config setting is, as the command-line user may have changed it via ``~/.sqlitrc``.
-If FK is enabled, recovery could fail if the source data set is logically broken.
-If FK is disabled, recovery could succeed even though the result in ``new.db`` still is not consistent with the expectations of the Gromox data model.

 Consult with grommunio Support.
 Keep backups.